felixwaldbach/mirrorserver/README.md

 When using one of the camera features for the first time, MacOS will ask for access to the camera.
 It has to be granted in order for this feature to work.
 If not granted, this feature will not work.
 Another tip: When taking cameras in front of the mirror, make sure to have right lighting and standing in front of the camera properly.
 The feature has not been tested with multiple people being in the camera scope so far.
 We are working on it!

 ## Additional Steps on a Raspberry Pi:
 This project is designed to work on a Raspberry Pi.
 Additional setup steps are following shortly.
-Meanwhile, these dependencies should be installed to run it somehow.
+Meanwhile, these Node.js and npm should be installed to run it somehow.
 ```
-- Node.js
-- MongoDB (& dirmngr)
-- xdotool
-- curl
-- git
-- jq
+curl -sL http://deb.nodesource.com/setup_8.x | sudo bash -
+sudo apt-get install -y nodejs
 ```

-Then make sure that you have configured the Raspberry Pi with a static IP address:
+Also make sure that you have configured the Raspberry Pi with a static IP address:
 ```
 sudo nano /etc/dhcpcd.conf